 Display price = Base Price x Currency Rate

-– Currency rate is 1$= 0.5 €
+– Currency rate is $1= €0.5.

-In this case, display price in store view French is 50 x 0.5= 25 €
+In this case, the display price in the French store view is 50 x 0.5= €25.

 Allowed Currency in Magento

-How to Set up Currency in Magento 2 Backend
+How to Set up Magento Currency

-Set up scope for base currency
+Set up scope for Magento 2 base currency

-Go to Store → Configuration → Catalog → Catalog → Price → Catalog Price Scope, select Global or Website.
+Go to Store ⇒ Configuration ⇒ Catalog ⇒ Catalog ⇒ Price ⇒ Catalog Price Scope, select Global or Website.

 Set up currency

-Go to Store → Configuration → Currency Setup → Currency Option.
+Go to Store ⇒ Configuration ⇒ Currency Setup ⇒ Currency Option.

-– Select Base Currency for global/ website scope
+– Select Base Currency for global/ website scope.

 You cannot select the base currency for each store view which is a drawback of Magento default.
 However, it is easily overcome by using an assisted module called Multiple Store View Pricing.
-SEE MORE ABOUT MODULE!

 Set up currency rate

-Go to Store → Currency → Currency Rate.
+Go to Store ⇒ Currency ⇒ Currency Rate.

-In conclusion, in default Magento 2, the base currency is set up to manage price in backend while display currency and allow currency are used to show prices in the frontend.
+Overall, in default Magento 2, the base currency is set up to manage price in the backend while display currency and allowed currency are used to show prices in the frontend.
 Base currency only can be set up at global/ website scope while display currency and allow currency can be set up for each store view.

 The drawback of Default Magento 2

-There is a problem that when customers check out, base price with base currency will be applied to calculate the final price.
-It means currency for check-out is fixed in all store views as the base currency.
-It may lead to inconvenience for customers because they must use an unfamiliar currency if the base currency is not their local one.
+In other words, currency for check-out is fixed in all store views as the base currency.
+It may lead to inconvenience for customers because they must use an unfamiliar currency if the Magento 2 base currency is not their local one.

 Do you think about a solution that allows customers to checkout with Display currency of the current store views that customers are selecting?

 We would like to suggest Checkout with Display Currency for Magento 2 Extension that helps your customers to checkout with their currency corresponding to store views.

-You can see the following example: Euro is set up as display currency of French store view in the admin.
-We add a product to cart in the English store view and go to checkout.
+Euro is set up as display currency of French store view in the admin.
+We add a product to the cart in the English store view and go to checkout.
 The currency is used to check out now is Euro (display currency of French store view):

 Moreover, you can quickly checkout with display currency of store view via online payment methods supporting multiple currencies such as Paypal, Credit Card, …